11 Mind-Expanding Things to Do in Carlisle PA and Surrounding Cumberland Valley PA

 STAY: Carlisle House

-If you drive a Tesla or a Leaf, you might know that this historic luxury inn is, incredibly, the only B&B in the area (in the whole State?) with its own EV car-charging station.
+If you drive an Electronic Vehicle, you might know that this historic luxury inn is, incredibly, the only B&B in the area with its own EV car-charging station.

 Carlisle House